abinit/abipy/docs/graphical_interface.rst

 inspired to https://ljvmiranda921.github.io/notebook/2018/01/31/running-a-jupyter-notebook/

-All the examples presented so far assume that both AbiPy and the web browser are running on the same machine e.g our laptop.
+All the examples presented so far assume that both AbiPy and the web browser are running on the same machine.
 In many cases, however, calculations are performed on clusters in which web browsers are not always available or, even if the browser is installed, the connection may be too slow..
-Obviously, one can always copy files from the remote cluster to the local machine with scp or mount the remote file system with sshfs but this approach is far from being optimal.
+Obviously, one can always copy files from the remote cluster to the local machine with scp or mount the remote file system with sshfs but both approaches is far from optimal.
-In principle, we would like to be able to ...
+In principle, we would like to be able to execute Abipy and Abinit on the cluster and visualize the results directly in our local machine.

 In this section, we discuss how to start a web server on the remote cluster and how to connect to it from our local machine.
 In other words, The libraries, hardware, and all backend-related stuff depends on your remote machine, but the GUI is seen in your local machine’s web browser.

-Before starting, let's introduce some notations.
+Before starting, let us introduce some notations.
-Let’s define the local user and host as localuser and localhost respectively.
+Let us define the local user and host as localuser and localhost, respectively.
-Similarly, let’s define the remote user and remote host as remoteuser and remotehost.
+Similarly, let us define the remote user and remote host as remoteuser and remotehost.
-Needless to say, make sure that Jupyter notebook and all its dependencies are installed in both machines.
+Needless to say, make sure that Abipy and all its dependencies are installed on the remotehost, including the taskmanager.yml

 Step 1: